Sign up now!

 Any refund, should you lose the bet, will hit your account within 72 hours.
-The minimum stake to trigger this offer is $10, and any bet that is “cashed out” (prior to resolving on its own) will count as a win, so you won’t be eligible for the risk-free rebate.
+The minimum stake to trigger this offer is $10, and any bet that is “cashed out” (before resolving on its own) will count as a win, so you won’t be eligible for the risk-free rebate.

 Unibet, like all online sportsbooks, requires its users to be aged 21 or over to register an account and place a bet.
-This is something that it verifies with your Social Security Number when you register your account, so bear this in mind.
+This is something that Unibet verifies with your Social Security Number when you register your account, so bear this in mind.

-Only players located in New Jersey are eligible to place a bet.
-However, you’re able to register an account with Unibet from anywhere in the U.S., with the limitation being you must be located in New Jersey to place a wager.
-New Jersey has seen quite lot of New Yorkers coming into the state to wager.
+Only players located in states where Unibet is live are eligible to place a bet.
+However, you’re able to register an account with Unibet from anywhere in the U.S., with the limitation being you must be located in a Unibet state to place a wager.

 In terms of betting options, you get the standard package that most of these sportsbooks are offering these days.
 This includes around 15 sports in total, and each comes with a good range of betting options within these sports.

-We liked that it includes a vast number of their betting options to bet in play (also known as live betting).
-In fact, this is one of the most exciting parts of the entire sportsbook.
-It does this as well as anyone, and it’s an area that is ticking around the clock thanks to their diverse sports coverage.
+We liked that it includes a vast number of their betting options to bet in-play (also known as live betting).
+This is one of the most exciting parts of the entire sportsbook.
+It does this as well as anyone, and it’s an area that is ticking around the clock thanks to its diverse sports coverage.

 The interface is relatively simple: this has been a trait of Unibet’s for years.
-We won’t go as far as saying that it’s no-frills, but their sites are definitely a little more minimalistic than most.
+We won’t go as far as saying that it’s no-frills, but their sites are a little more minimalistic than most.